hashie/hashie/README.md

 ### Mash Extension: SymbolizeKeys

 This extension can be mixed into a Mash to change the default behavior of converting keys to strings.
-After mixing this extension into a Mash, the Mash will convert all keys to symbols.
+After mixing this extension into a Mash, the Mash will convert all string keys to symbols.
 It can be useful to use with keywords argument, which required symbol keys.

 ```ruby
 class SymbolizedMash < ::Hashie::Mash